Line (software): Stickers

 Line features a Sticker Shop where users are able to purchase virtual stickers depicting original and well-known characters.
 The stickers are used during chat sessions between users and act as large emoji.
 Users can purchase stickers as gifts, with many stickers available as free downloads, depending on country availability.
 Purchased stickers are attached to an account and can be used on other platforms.
 New sticker sets are released weekly.
 Line's message stickers feature original characters as well as a number of popular manga, anime and gaming characters, movie tie-ins and characters from Disney properties such as Pixar.
 Some sticker sets, such as those that celebrate special events like the 2012 Summer Olympics, are released for only a limited time.
-Other sticker sets could also be used to benefit the greater good, known as Charity Stickers.
+Other sticker sets that support charity are known as Charity Stickers.
 For example, in 2016, Line released "Support Kumamoto" Charity Stickers to provide aid to victims of the 2016 Kumamoto earthquakes.
 All proceeds earned from the sales of these stickers were to be donated to the Japanese Red Cross Society to provide financial support and aid for the victims.

 The original default characters and stickers, known as Line Friends, were created by Kang Byeongmok, also known as "Mogi", in 2011.

 There are over 1 billion stickers sent by worldwide users on a daily basis.
 The popular characters Milk & Mocha began as stickers on Line in Indonesia.

 Games

 NHN Japan created Line Games in 2011.
 Only those with a Line application account can install and play the games.
 Players can connect with friends, send and accept items and earn friend points.
 The game range includes: puzzles, match-three, side-scroller, musical performance, simulation, battle and spot-the-difference games.
 In September 2013, Line Corporation announced its games had been downloaded 200 million times worldwide.

 On July 10, 2017, Line Games acquired NextFloor Corporation, developers of Dragon Flight and Destiny Child.
-On January 5, 2017, LINE Games was announced as the publisher for Hundred Soul (formerly known as Project 100) by Hound 13.
+On January 5, 2017, Line Games was announced as the publisher for Hundred Soul (formerly known as Project 100) by Hound 13.

 On December 12, 2018, Line Games held a media event called LPG (Line Games-Play-Game) to introduce its games for 2019.
 Mobile games announced include: Exos Heroes (by OOZOO), Ravenix: The Card Master (also by OOZOO), Dark Summoners (by SkeinGlobe), Project PK (by Rock Square) and Super String (by Factorial Games).
 Project NM by Space Dive was also announced for PC.
 Games to be released on mobile and PC include: Project NL (by MeerKat Games) and Uncharted Waters Origins (by Line Games and Koei Tecmo).

 On 10 Jul 2019, Nintendo released Dr. Mario World co-developed by Line Games.
 On July 18, 2019, First Summoner developed by SkeinGlobe was released.